 A songwriter herself, Stephens liked that Di Somma was open to collaborating on some of the music and Di Somma appreciated her input, too.
 They worked together in rehearsal lunchbreaks, tapping out rhythms and thrashing out lyrics.

-He says it's had the added bonus of making it sound like the Kate Sheppard of That Bloody Woman wrote the songs.
+He says it's had the added bonus of making it sound like the Kate Sheppard of

 "Theatre is the most collaborative art form so why would I not write with Esther for Esther?
 Of course, I want her to feel as comfortable as possible singing the songs."